 Workshop with Fashion Space Gallery Design Residents | Share

-We would like to invite LCF students and alumni to a speculative one day workshop where our body ecosystems will be explored through microbiology and fashion.
+LCF students and alumni invited to a speculative one day workshop where our body ecosystems were explored through microbiology and fashion.

 Advancements in biotechnology are providing us with a new perspective on what it is to be human – that we are in fact an ecosystem made up of trillions of micro-organisms which live within and on our bodies.
 Not only that, they extend beyond our skin forming invisible clouds of microbes, called microbial plumes.